 The Satisfy Me Curve is the Satisfy Me G’s sibling and features a shaft with two undulating bulbs on one end.
 The other end is a good, lower-priced contender for an A-spot dildo.

 Vibrators for size queens

 In my review of the Sinclair Select Inspire vibrator, I explained why it’s so hard to find a good and girthy vibrator.
-There are, however, even bigger vibes than the Inspire that are still affordable, albeit they run on smaller batteries, so the vibrations may be more buzzy.
+There are, however, even bigger vibes than the Inspire that are still affordable, albeit they run on smaller batteries, so the Inspire is a little more rumbly.